beginning of content

 Types of brain tumours

 There are many types of brain tumours.
-Together with tumours of the spinal cord, they are collectively called central nervous system (CNS) tumours.
+Together with tumours of the spinal cord, they are called central nervous system (CNS) tumours.

 Primary brain tumours